-In addition to her many family links with Tonbridge, Jane Austen encountered a number of other Tonbridge people in the course of her life, including the four listed here:
+In addition to her many family links with Tonbridge, Jane Austen encountered a number of other Tonbridge people in the course of her life, including the three listed here.
+She was also acquainted with the works of Tonbridge School headmaster Vicesimus Knox II.

 James Stanier Clarke was a boy at Tonbridge School in 1778.
 He went on to become a naval chaplain and a writer.
 He had some correspondence with Jane Austen in his role as domestic chaplain to the Prince Regent, later George IV.
 The prince was an admirer of Jane’s work and she agreed, without much enthusiasm, to dedicate her book Emma to him.
 Clark was a somewhat pompous and thick-skinned character, not unlike Mr Collins of Pride and Prejudice.
 His suggestion to Jane that she should include a clergyman, presumably based on himself, in a future novel, was politely declined.